cornishcoder1/project1-cat-sitting-services/README.md

 **Navigation Bar and Footer**

 The navigation bar and footer are featured on every page of the site.
 The former allows users to easily navigate to whichever part of the site they wish.
-An "a:hover" line appears under each link when the user hovers over with the mouse.
+A solid line appears under each link when the user hovers over with the mouse.
 The footer allows users to navigate to the relevant would-be social media channels for the business.

 ![Screenshot of navigation bar](./assets/screenshots/screenshot_nav_bar.png)